 This post is a mixture of two posts rolled into one (no pun intended).

 - The First Being Logistics.

 - The Second About Disabilities.

-History of Royal Mail was originally established in 1516 as a department of the by the Royal Family.
-The company’s subsidiary company Royal Mail Group Limited which operates the brands Royal Mail (letters) and Parcelforce Worldwide (parcels).
+History of Royal Mail was originally established in 1516 as a department by the Royal Family.
+The company’s subsidiary company Royal Mail Group Limited operates the brands Royal Mail (letters) and Parcelforce Worldwide (parcels).

 The company provides mail collection and delivery services throughout the UK and is now a private company after it’s shares where floated on the stock exchange in 2015.

-For people with mental health an immune disorders this is absoulutely inacceptable.
+For people with mental health and immune disorders, this is absolutely unacceptable.

 Employ more staff or give up your yearly bonuses and have a cut in salary meaning salaries from the top and that way you will be able to afford to employ more people.

 Just because you are a PLC company there have been many before you which have tried and failed in our current climate with businesses going bust left right and centre.

 You have to stay ahead of your competion, you need to dig deep into your pockets to survive.